Sonny Corleone

 Santino "Sonny" Corleone is a fictional character in Mario Puzo's 1969 novel The Godfather and its 1972 film adaptation.

-He is the eldest son of the mafia don Vito Corleone and Carmela Corleone.
+He is the eldest son of the mafia boss don Vito Corleone and Carmela Corleone.
 He has two brothers, Fredo and Michael, and a sister, Connie.
 In the film, Sonny was portrayed by James Caan, who briefly reprised his role for a flashback scene in The Godfather Part II.

 Director Francis Ford Coppola's son Roman Coppola played Sonny as a boy in the 1920s scenes of The Godfather Part II.

 Novel and film biography

 In both the novel and the film, Sonny is the eldest of Vito Corleone's four children.
-Unlike his quiet, level-headed father, Sonny is fiery-tempered and prone to violence.
+Unlike his quiet, level-headed father, Sonny is hot-tempered and prone to violence.

 At age 16, Sonny commits a robbery.
 When Peter Clemenza, Vito's right-hand man and Sonny's godfather, informs Vito about it, Vito demands his son explain himself.
 Sonny replies that he had witnessed Vito murder the "Black Hand" gangster Don Fanucci years before, and he now wants to join the "family business".
 Vito sends him to Clemenza for training.

 Sonny "makes his bones" at age 19.
 By his mid-20s, he is promoted to a caporegime in the Corleone family.
 By the end of World War II, he is his father's underboss and heir apparent, popular and feared as a merciless killer with a short temper.
 Sonny is not without a sensitive side, however; at age 11, he brings home a homeless boy, Tom Hagen, demanding he be allowed to live with the family.
 Vito informally adopts Hagen, who eventually rises through the ranks to become Vito's consigliere.
 As the eldest child, Sonny acts as protector to his younger siblings and has a soft-spot for his youngest brother, Michael.
 Although he can beat up and kill other men without hesitation, he cannot bring himself to harm women, children, or anyone unable to defend themselves.

 Sonny has four children with his wife Sandra.
 He also has several mistresses, including his sister Connie's friend Lucy Mancini.
 In the novel, Sandra allows – and is grateful for – his infidelities because she is unable to take the size of his penis.

 Sonny's life is upturned in 1945, when drug lord Virgil "The Turk" Sollozzo, backed by the Tattaglia family, approaches Vito with an offer to enter the narcotics trade.
 During the meeting, Sonny speaks out of turn, expressing an interest in the deal that Vito declines.
 Vito later castigates Sonny for revealing his thoughts to an outsider.
 Sollozzo later attempts to have Vito assassinated, believing Sonny, as his father's successor, will bring the Corleone family into the drug trade.